jmgirard/jmgirard/README.md

 ## :computer: Current Software Projects:
 - [circumplex][circumplex] - This is a maturing R package for analyzing and visualizing circular data.
 - [agreement][agreement] - This is a developing R package for estimating inter-rater reliability.
+- [tidymedia][tidymedia] - This is a developing R package for working with audio, video, and image files.

 ## :memo: Blog Posts